 Outside areas and boundaries

 Repair category:

 Notes: There are trees located within close proximity.
-General advice suggest that no trees should be planted any closer to a building than its mature height and regular maintenance is desirable.
+General advice suggests that no tree should be planted any closer to a building than its mature height and regular maintenance is desirable.

 Ceilings

 Repair category:

-Notes: No significant defects evident.
+Notes: Some plaster cracking was noted to ceiling linings.

 Internal walls

-Repair category: 1
+Repair category:

-Notes: No significant defects evident.
+Notes: No reportable defects identified within the limitations of the inspection.